PCMSolver/pcmsolver/README.md

   2. GCC 4.7
   3. GCC 4.8
   4. GCC 4.9
-  5. GCC 5.1, with and without coverage analysis in debug mode
+  5. GCC 5.1, with and without coverage analysis
   6. Clang 3.5 and GFortran 4.6
   7. Clang 3.6 and GFortran 4.6
   8. Clang 3.7 and GFortran 4.6